We are all so lonely

 I wake with these words floating before me: I feel so alone.
 How odd, I think, I don’t feel alone.
 What does this message mean – and who is it for?
 Mom?
 Dad?
 My husband, still asleep?
 One of my children?

 No. I hear.

-I got up and shook it off with a vague sense of guilt, as if I were letting someone down.
+I get out of bed with a vague sense of guilt, as if I’m letting someone down.
+But who?
 Was there someone to whom I was meant to deliver this message?

-A few hours later, I was sitting here – working on the last chapter of my book, a bear of a thing – a manifesto about choice and suffering and prayer – when I understood that early morning message.
+A few hours later, while working on the last chapter of my book, a bear of a thing – a manifesto about choice and suffering and prayer – I remember that early morning message and instantly, I know.

-You.
-Me – and everyone we know.
-In fact, the whole world is calling.
+It’s for you – and it’s for me.
+It’s for everyone we know.
+In fact, I realized, the whole world is calling.
 We all feel so alone.

 I don’t know how to write about this.
 I am not a clinician, not a research scientist.
 I am a writer – an intuitive.
 I see what I see and try to name it.

 What I see it this: Though our world has never been so interconnected; we have never, individually, felt more isolated.

 I have two columns to write this week and a father to visit in a nursing home.
 An hour in the other direction, my mother sits trapped by her own infirmities in her home.
 I’ve already missed yoga.
 I have two kids in college.
 I am overwhelmed with work – trying to finish a book (which may turn out to be two books.)